fastrgv/Reliquarium/README.md

 ## What is special about this project?
 Uses the Ada programming language and fully modern OpenGL methods, with textures, shaders and uniforms.
 Achieves version 3.3 core profile contexts.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability and open source freedom, this project relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).
+Focusing on portability and open source freedom, this project relies on a thin SDL2 binding from Dan Vazquez, a thin OpenGL binding, a PNG reader by Stephen Sanguine, and SFML-Audio (because of its elegant audio interface).

 Written in C++ style, the code neglects many safety features available to Ada, but it does serve as a working example for learning OpenGL.
 The Ada bindings used are thin, so the relationship to C++ methodology is transparent.
 Developers should note that these Ada bindings are usable as a standalone library for most any OpenGL project that uses Ada.

 Thus, for the C++ programmer the code should be easy to comprehend; and for the experienced Ada programmer there are many potential improvements to be made.
-Suggestions or improvements from Ada developers are not only welcomed, but solicited.
+Suggestions or improvements from Ada developers are welcomed.

 --------------------------